lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 `[0,3,1,5,8,6,11,10]` &rarr; `[8,11,9,1,4,2,7,6]`

 <img src="figures/mode.svg" width="400">

-3. The mode is transposed
+3. The mode is transposed.
+Note that the notation reorder the pitch classes to show clearly the scales, but